 All of these art forms – for thats what they became – connect physicality to both the expression and comprehension of ideas.
 Even the most inert concertgoer or reader is moving mentally, ideas building and bridging between paragraphs or passionato.
 Watch someone listening to a favorite piece of music, or listening to a story or instructions on how to assemble a Lego set.
 The connections between physical motion, thought, and expression are clear.

 You Press the Shutter, We Do the Rest

 Photography removes the hand from visual expression.
 The same little squeeze of a button is used to record ducks at the pond, a royal portrait, or the rubble left by an airstrike.
 To the viewer, many of the same image idioms still apply: color, line, composition in classical terms.
 But the mechanism of creation has been disconnected, or moved to more-abstract levels: lighting, costumes, wind machines, Photoshop.

-In the aftermath of 1850, there were some reactions from painters who would prefer to say that photography “freed” them, rather than relegated them to the margins: Impressionists, Abstract Expressionists, Dadaists, or Conceptual Artists of every stripe (many of whom gave in to use photography, typically as a medium to record themselves creating gestures to drive the images’ ideas).
+In the aftermath of the “Daguerromania” of 1850 or so, there were some reactions from painters who would prefer to say that photography “freed” them from strict mimesis-of-nature, rather than relegating them to the margins: Impressionists, Abstract Expressionists, Dadaists, or Conceptual Artists of every stripe (many of whom gave in to use photography, typically as a medium to record themselves creating gestures to drive the images’ ideas).
 Only in recent years has painting seemed to be coming back from its century of fitful dreams to reassert its ability to connect seeing and time and gesture onto a canvas again, to let the painter tell a story through poetic means without feeling the need to either meticulously recreate the static appearance of a thing or to run away from representation as somehow “untrue.”